cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/sites_telemetry_settings.md

 subcategory: ""
 description: |-
   It manages read and update operations on Network Settings.
-  Sets telemetry settings for the given site; 'null' values indicate that the setting will be inherited from the parent site.
+  Sets telemetry settings for the given site; null values indicate that the setting will be inherited from the parent site.
 ---